omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 - remove_athletes_from_coach.html
 - remove_coaches_from_athlets.html
 - request_list.html

+## functionality completed on 9/21/19
+- fixed workoutinstance_detail display of time results.
+- creating a result does not default to time=0 if no input is given. if nothing is given it will throw an error.
+- changed size of search inputs on workout_list to be percentages so they work better with small screens

 ## functionality completed on 9/18/19
 - style all buttons on all standard templates (did not do registration templates) (haven't style search submit button on workout_list)